 and this is the last dwelling in a dead-end, tucked neatly into a triangular corner plot with a ditch and a line of willows next door!

-Bungalows: Where I Grew Up & Where I am Now
+Bungalows: Where I Grew Up and Where I am Now

 A Passion for Photography